 Sometimes I like to share travel photos.
 This one is a recent favourite taken on a trip to Alert Bay.
 If you know anything about the history of the Kwakwaka’wakw people you know of their incredible artistry.
-This magnificent memorial pole to Billie Moon, was carved in 1931 by Willie and Joe Seaweed and still stands in the Nimpkish cemetery (often referred to as the old burial grounds).
+This magnificent memorial pole to Billie Moon, was carved in 1931 by Willie and Joe Seaweed and still stands in the original ‘Namgis burial grounds.
 It is a required visit if you are anywhere near the north island.
 The power and beauty of these poles when the mists inevitably roll in on a summer afternoon is sure to put you in a reflective state.

 To learn more, visit the U’mista Cultural Centre:

 This is my latest work for Vancouver’s premier chamber music presenter: Friends of Chamber Music, now in their 71st season!
 In addition to the street posters I’ve created a new, more abstract look that foregrounds the group and repertoire info for a series of lightbox ads.
 Placed in backlit vertically mounted screens at the city’s theatres, people often watch these turn over several times.
 Highly effective!
 You’re probably wondering where the photography is in all this.
 It’s there.
 I designed these around images I made from paint store sample strips.
 The composition and feel comes from an appreciation of 20th century abstract painting…and even Brian Eno’s light sculptures/installations of the 80s and 90s.